ElArkk/jax-unirep/README.md

 There are two functions with differing levels of control available for the task.

-The [`evotune`][evotunefunc] function uses `optuna` under the hood, to automatically find the optimal number of epochs to train for given a set of sequences, as well as the optimal learning rate.
+The [`evotune`][evotunefunc] function uses `optuna` under the hood to automatically find:
+1. the optimal number of epochs to train for, and
+2.  the optimal learning rate, given a set of sequences.
 The `study` object will contain all the information about the training process of each trial.
 `evotuned_params` will contain the fine-tuned mLSTM and dense weights from the trial with the lowest test set loss.